In the music industry, your first impression matters; and you’ve got one shot to make it.

 - Feature fans in your projects or on your social media pages

 - Encourage fans to share your work in cool ways like Instagram Reel Remixes, and social media challenges

 - Write lyrics that speak to the audience you want to create for

-Today getting the attention in the music industry requires a lot more than just submitting your music to a record label.
-It’s important to establish your artistry as a business worthy of their investment, and that means understanding how to do a lot of the artist development and groundwork yourself.
+Today getting the attention of a record label requires establishing your artistry as a business worthy of their investment, and that means understanding how to do a lot of the artist development and groundwork yourself.

 And once a record label finds you a fit for their company, they will reach out to YOU.

 Don’t think they aren’t out there looking for talent; they are.

 In the meantime, keep building your story, developing your business, and connecting with your fans.